mulesoft-catalyst/flex-gw-cd-examples/k8s-ingress-controller/README.md

 1. Navigate to https://github.com/mulesoft-consulting/flex-gw-cd-examples and click on the **Fork** button in the top-right.
 2. Select an owner and specify a name for your repository
 3. Click on the **Create fork** button.
 The new repo is created and you are redirected to the repo homepage.
+4. In your fork, within the `develop` branch, edit the `jsonplaceholder.yml` file.
+Replace the `<your-registration-uuid>` placeholder with the UUID for your registration.
+This can be obtained from the filenames of your `.conf`, `.key` and `.pem` files which were created when running the registration command.

 Now, we can create a GitHub Personal Access Token.
 ArgoCD will use this token to access your GitHub repo.
 Create the token by following these steps:
 1. In GitHub, navigate to *Settings | Developer Settings | Personal Access Tokens*